Windows 7 end of support and Microsoft 365 Apps

 - Microsoft 365 Apps for business, which is the version of Office that comes with some Microsoft 365 business plans, such as Microsoft 365 Business Premium.

-- For end of support dates for different versions of Office on various versions of Windows, see the Office configuration support matrix.
+- For end of support dates for different versions of Office on various versions of Windows, see the Windows and Office configuration support matrix (PDF).

 - To discuss or learn more about end of support for Office versions, visit Microsoft Office End of Support on the Microsoft Tech Community.